Mark Fox (basketball)

-Mark Leslie Fox (born January 13, 1969) is a men's college basketball coach who is currently an assistant coach for the University of Kentucky.
+Mark Leslie Fox (born January 13, 1969) is an American college basketball coach who is currently an assistant coach for the University of Kentucky.
 Fox was previously the head coach for the Nevada Wolf Pack from 2004–2009, the Georgia Bulldogs from 2009–2018, and the California Golden Bears from 2019–2023.
 He served the 2023–24 season as the Director of Student-Athlete Relations and NIL Partnerships for the Georgetown Hoyas.

 Coaching career

 Nevada

 Fox was the head coach for the Nevada Wolf Pack basketball team from 2004 to 2009.
 While with the Wolf Pack, Fox compiled an overall record of 123–43.
 He also guided the Wolf Pack to five postseason appearances in five years including three NCAA tournaments.
 The Wolf Pack also won the Western Athletic Conference regular-season championship in 2005, 2006, 2007, and 2008.
 In 2006, the team won the conference tournament as well.

 Fox was named conference coach of the year three times (2005, 2006, 2007) while with Nevada.